 What is enquiry-based learning at Filton Avenue Primary School?

 Our enquiry curriculum enables our learners to become curious about the local world around them.
-Using the Curious City Curriculum as a starting point, we can teach the National Curriculum through a content that is centered around Bristol.
+Using the Curious City Framework by Lighting Up Learning as a starting point, we can teach the National Curriculum through a content that is centered around Bristol.
 This gives learners a valuable context to their learning that they can relate to and then gives them the tools to look outward towards the world around them.
 We find that this approach, streamlines, aligns and ensures everything we do is purposeful, progressive and immersive with local places, people and stories.

 What is enquiry led learning?

 In a nutshell, enquiry-led learning provokes learners with key questions too big to answer in one go, but not so conceptually large that they cannot understand.
 The purpose is to guide learners through a scaffolded process, where they engage, immerse, practice and finally challenge themselves to answer the big question with a piece of writing, performance or animation, for example.
 Through this process learners develop both the skills and knowledge they need in order to answer the big question, and through the practice section, they are given the time and space that they need to apply the skills and knowledge they have acquired.
 Within each enquiry, oracy skills are taught systematically, following the Voice 21 progression and oracy framework.
 Learners then practice these skills and apply them within the context of their enquiry learning.